playframework/play-meta/repos.md

 # Repositories

-This is the list of repositories maintained by Play Team.
+These repositories are maintained by the Play Team.

 ## Play org repositories